Bit Complexity of Jordan Normal Form and Spectral Factorization: Discussion and Future Work

 \section{Discussion and Future Work}

 For historical context, proving bit complexity bounds on fundamental linear algebra computations (such as inversion, polynomial matrix inversion, Hermite/Smith/Frobenius normal forms \cite{kannan1979polynomial,kannan1985solving,storjohann1997fast,storjohann1998n,storjohann2001deterministic, gupta2011computing,zhou2015deterministic,kaltofen2015complexity}) has been a vibrant topic in theoretical computer science and symbolic computation since the 70's, with near-optimal arithmetic and bit complexity bounds being obtained for several of these problems within the last decade (e.g. \cite{storjohann2015complexity}).
 However, this program did not reach the same level of completion for problems of a spectral nature, such as the ones studied in this paper.
-While the polynomial time bounds obtained in this paper are modest, we hope they will stimulate further work on these fundamental problems, as well as the important special case of efficiently diagonalizing a diagonalizable matrix in the forward error model, which remains unresolved (the recent work \cite{banks2020pseudospectral} considers the backward error formulation of the problem).
+While the polynomial time bounds obtained in this paper are modest, we hope they will stimulate further work on these fundamental problems, as well as the important special case of efficiently diagonalizing a diagonalizable matrix in the forward error model, which remains unresolved (in that we don't know the correct exponent of $n$; the recent work \cite{banks2020pseudospectral} obtains nearly matrix multiplication time for the backward error formulation of the problem).

 Some concrete questions left open by this work are: \begin{enumerate} \item Improve the running time for computing the JNF of a general matrix.
 The best known running time for computing the eigenvalues of a matrix is roughly $O(n^{\omega+1}a)$ \cite{pan1999complexity}, so this seems like a reasonable goal to shoot for.
 The current bottleneck is the bound of $2^{\O(an^3)}$ on the condtion number of the similarity $V$, which could conceivably be improved to $2^{\O(an^2)}$. \item Improve the running time for computing the JNF of the block companion matrix of a matrix polynomial by exploiting its special structure, particularly \eqref{eqn:xjstack}.
 This would yield faster algorithms for spectral factorization. \end{enumerate}